-- 12. The ages for Purebred classes are: - Senior Calf: (calved after October 1 of previous calendar year). - Late Summer Yearling: (calved between July 1 & September 30 of previous calendar year). - · Early Summer Yearling: (calved between April 1 & June 30 of previous calendar year). - Junior Yearling: (calved between January 1 & March 31 of previous calendar year). - Senior Yearling: (calved between September 1 & December 31 of previous calendar year). - Cow/Calf Pair: any new cow with natural calf at side (all breeds show together). - 13.
-Steers entered in the Purebred English Steers class must be from purebred and registered parentage of the same breed, and are subject to blood test for typing and dismissal at the discretion of the Livingston County 4-H Show Committee in cooperation and compliance with the Livingston County Agricultural Fair Board. - 14.
-Each exhibitor is limited to one entry per class unless otherwise specified. - 15.
-The Livingston County 4-H Show Committee members have the right to dismiss any unruly animals in cooperation and compliance with the Livingston County Ag Fair Association. - 16.
+- 11. The ages for Purebred classes are: - · Senior Calf: (calved after October 1 of previous calendar year). - · Late Summer Yearling: (calved between July 1 & September 30 of previous calendar year). - · Early Summer Yearling: (calved between April 1 & June 30 of previous calendar year). - · Junior Yearling: (calved between January 1 & March 31 of previous calendar year). - Senior Yearling: (calved between September 1 & December 31 of previous calendar year). - Cow/Calf Pair: any new cow with natural calf at side (all breeds show together). - 12.
+Steers entered in the Purebred English Steers class must be from purebred and registered parentage of the same breed and are subject to blood test for typing and dismissal at the discretion of the Livingston County 4-H Show Committee in cooperation and compliance with the Livingston County Agricultural Fair Board. - 13.
+Each exhibitor is limited to one entry per class unless otherwise specified. - 14.
+The Livingston County 4-H Show Committee members have the right to dismiss any unruly animals in cooperation and compliance with the Livingston County Ag Fair Association. - 15.
 Each beef exhibitor may have one fan for every two animals.
 No butt fans allowed anywhere in the barn.
-Hanging fans are the only fans that may be used. - 17.
+Hanging fans are the only fans that may be used. - 16.
 Tie outs for animals will be in designated areas.
 Each exhibitor must provide their own gate and post for tie outs.
-If exhibitor ties out animals, the area must be cleaned before they can receive premium monies. - 18.
-Beef Steers must weigh at least 1000 pounds at the 4-H Show weigh-in to be eligible to sell in the sale. - 19.
-Animals and pens must be kept clean. - 20.
+If exhibitor ties out animals, the area must be cleaned before they can receive premium monies. - 17.
+Beef Steers must weigh at least 1,000 pounds at the 4-H show weigh-in to be eligible to sell in the sale. - 18.
+Animals and pens must be kept clean. - 19.
 Breeding heifers shown in Bred & Owned classes must specify the exhibitor as the breeder and owner on the registration papers.
-All breeds will show together including AOB. - 21.
-Commercial heifers are not eligible for Bred & Owned classes. - 22.
-Dams of breeding females entered in the Bred & Owned classes must have been owned by and registered in the name of the exhibitor when the breeding female being shown was conceived. - 23.
-No grooming chutes will be allowed in the barn. - 24.
-Each animal in the pair classes is required to be entered and shown in the appropriate individual class. - 25.
-Neatest exhibit award will go to an individual or family. - 26.
+All breeds will show together including AOB. - 20.
+Commercial heifers are not eligible for Bred & Owned classes. - 21.
+Dams of breeding females entered in the Bred & Owned classes must have been owned by and registered in the name of the exhibitor when the breeding female being shown was conceived. - 22.
+No grooming chutes will be allowed in the barn. - 23.
+Each animal in the pair classes is required to be entered and shown in the appropriate individual class. - 24.
+Neatest exhibit award will go to an individual or family. - 25.
 Cell phones in the show ring are strictly forbidden.
-Disregarding of this rule will be addressed by the beef superintendents and 4-H Extension Staff. - 27.
-Livestock trailers cannot be parked on the fairgrounds for the duration of the fair.
+Disregarding of this rule will be addressed by the beef superintendents and 4-H Extension Staff. - 26.
+Livestock trailers cannot be parked on the grounds for the duration of the shows and fair.